 These governing bodies ensure that levies are not carried out arbitrarily.
 Each step must comply with statutory requirements, and taxpayers are entitled to due process.
 By knowing which agencies are involved and where appeals can be filed, you gain a clearer picture of your rights and the oversight mechanisms in place.

-A Montana bank levy is not the state’s first step in collecting tax debt.
-Several conditions usually occur before the Department of Revenue takes funds directly from a bank account.
+A Montana bank levy is not the state's first step in collecting tax debt.
+Several conditions usually precede the Department of Revenue taking funds directly from a bank account.
 Understanding these triggers can help taxpayers recognize warning signs and take action before enforcement begins.

 A Montana bank levy follows a detailed process that gives taxpayers notice and time before money is seized from their bank account.
 Each phase has specific legal requirements designed to make the process fair while allowing the Department of Revenue to collect unpaid tax debt.